Susan and I have lots of favorite Cape May restaurants so I’ll divide them by price. You can pick a splurge spot or a more modest dinner.

 Cape May Market

 Right next door to Seaside Cheese is another Cape May treasure.
 It’s our health food market and so much more.
-Tai Menz, who is the chef at Alethea’s, runs this emporium with his wife Julie.
-Personally, I like the bizarre antiques scattered among the chips and seaweed – but you may like the smoothies, wraps, and salads available for your picnic on the beach.
+Tai Menz, who is the chef at Alethea’s, sold the business to a new couple, Rob and Julie.
+They’ve been renovating all winter and will be open soon.
+I’m looking forward to seeing what theyt did with the place.
+Personally, I liked the bizarre antiques scattered among the chips and seaweed – but you may like the smoothies, wraps, and salads available for your picnic on the beach.

 120 Park Boulevard